ucsf-wynton/wynton-website-hpc/docs/hpc/software/apptainer.md

 * Build a container:
   - `apptainer build <url>`  - import an existing Apptainer or Docker container available online
-  - `apptainer build --remote <image> <def file>` - build a Apptainer from local specifications in definition file
+  - `apptainer build --remote <image> <def file>` - build an Apptainer from local specifications in definition file

 For full details, see `apptainer --help`, `man apptainer`, and the [Apptainer] website.

 * Install Apptainer or Docker on your own machine:
-  - Create a Apptainer image on your own workstation and transfer the image to {{ site.cluster.name }}
+  - Create an Apptainer image on your own workstation and transfer the image to {{ site.cluster.name }}
   - Create a Docker image on your own workstation and transfer the image to {{ site.cluster.name }}

 ## Example

-### Building a Apptainer container from an existing Docker Hub image
+### Building an Apptainer container from an existing Docker Hub image

 As an illustration on how to use Linux containers with Apptainer, we will use the Docker container [rocker/r-base] available on Docker Hub.
 This particular container provides the latest release of the [R] software in an Ubuntu OS environment.
 Containers available from Docker Hub, Biocontainers, and elsewhere, can be downloaded and used analogously.

-To use this rocker/r-base container, we first pull it down to a Apptainer image file `~/lxc/rocker_r-base.sif` as:
+To use this rocker/r-base container, we first pull it down to an Apptainer image file `~/lxc/rocker_r-base.sif` as:

 <!-- code-block label="build" -->
 ```sh